 Although there is no substantial evidence to back the claim, the magnesium content in Epsom salt may reduce inflammatory skin conditions.
-This is why the use of Epsom salt is recommended for gouti XA painful form of arthritis that usually affects one joint at a time and is caused by an increase of uric acid in the blood. and arthritis.
+This is why the use of Epsom salt is recommended for gouti XA painful form of arthritis that usually affects one joint at a time and is caused by an increase of uric acid in the blood. , arthritis, and muscle pain relief.

 3. Exfoliate The Skin

 Soaking your feet in Epsom salt helps eliminate the dead skin that accumulates under the feet.
 This prevents roughness and leaves your feet softer.
 Epsom salt can also reduce skin infections, which occur due to excessive buildup of dead, flaking skin cells, and thus promotes foot care.